nixon-voxell/UnityMotionGraphics/README.md

 # Unity Motion Graphics

-A package to speed up and simplify the process of motion graphic creation.
+A package to speed up and simplify the process of motion graphics creation.

 - [Unity Motion Graphics](#unity-motion-graphics)
   - [Installation](#installation)